RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/simulation/isaac-sim-fundamentals.md

 </style>

 This article builds on the [NVIDIA Isaac Sim Setup and ROS2 Workflow](/wiki/simulation/simulation-isaacsim-setup/) guide.
 It covers project structure, Python scripting, URDF-to-USD conversion, joint control, custom Isaac Lab RL tasks, OmniGraph, custom extensions, synthetic data generation with Replicator, MoveIt 2 integration, and parallel environments for RL training.

+## When to Use This Guide

+This guide is a continuation of the [NVIDIA Isaac Sim Setup and ROS2 Workflow](/wiki/simulation/simulation-isaacsim-setup/) page.
+That page covers installation, scene creation, robot importing, sensor setup, and basic ROS 2 connection.
+Start there if you have not set up Isaac Sim yet.

+This guide picks up where that one leaves off.
+It is for readers who have Isaac Sim running and want to go deeper — writing Python scripts, building RL tasks, converting URDF files, controlling joints, generating synthetic data, and running parallel training environments.

 ## How an Isaac Sim project is organized